Student Handbook: Section 8: Student Code of Conduct & Procedures

 - Possession or use of illegal or someone else’s drugs and/or drug paraphernalia.

-- Accessing prohibited areas in the residence halls, including but not limited to, fire escapes, balconies, and basements, except in an emergency.
+- Accessing prohibited areas in the residence halls, including but not limited to fire escapes, balconies, and basements, except in an emergency.

 - Disorderly conduct including acts which breach the peace;

-- Unauthorized or improper entry, whether peacefully or by force, into a prohibited area or residence hall/apartment in which there is no documented reason for being present.
+- Unauthorized or improper entry, whether peacefully or by force, into a prohibited area or residence hall, apartment, and.or suite in which there is no documented reason for being present

-- Urinating in public.
+- Urinating in public

-- Non-compliance with the directions of College or civil authorities performing official duties, including failure to give proper identification when requested.
+- Non-compliance with the directions of University or civil authorities performing official duties, including, but not limited to;

 - Acts or abusive language, either in public or via online sources.

-- Violation of statutes, laws, ordinances and/or regulations of the Town of Amherst, State of New York (or other states, when applicable) and the United States of America.
+- Violation of statutes, laws, ordinances and/or regulations of the Town of Amherst, State of New York (or other states, when applicable), and the United States of America.

 - Residence Life staff generally address lower-level violations by residents living within their respective residence areas;